Keep your texts visible

 Because of its capacity for long-form messages, email is also great for relationship building and awareness/consideration phase content where the customer might want more information.
 Additionally, email is great for relaying content that's not time sensitive.
 Think of it as the add-on to any urgent or important messages you’ve sent using SMS.

-Email and SMS: better together
+Email, SMS, and RCS: better together

 In retail, we need to move fast.
 We can't spend a week planning an email campaign to respond to something timely.
 But with SMS, we have access to real-time data to do predictive modeling and come to business leaders with a campaign idea within a couple of hours—and then we can execute it that same day.
 The agility of SMS is where we look at the channel differently from email.